The importance of keeping watch over your succession plan

 Whilst recourse may be sought through the Courts to remedy unjust outcomes, this course of action should be considered one of last resort due to its cost, time and most importantly emotional toll.

 I have seen countless more examples of protracted legal disputes between close family members arising due to poorly drafted or invalid succession documents.
 This is why I am so passionate about the area of succession planning, as I believe that the time and monetary commitment required to put in place valid and current documents, far outweighs the heartache, tension and costs that close family members bear trying to impute what a testator had intended.

 It is also important to appreciate those interests and assets that can be passed on through one's Will and those which cannot.
 Beneficial interests in discretionary trusts for example cannot be passed on to beneficiaries under a Will.
-Shares in a company can be transmitted under a Will, however it is necessary to review the relevant company constitution to ensure it allows for such transmission and if there are any associated restrictions around future dealings, as well as consider any shareholder agreement and buy-sell agreement that may be in place.
+Shares in a company can be transmitted under a Will, however it is necessary to review the relevant company constitution to ensure it allows for such transmission and if there are any associated restrictions around future dealings.
+It is also important to consider any shareholder and buy-sell agreements that may be in place.

 I have reviewed numerous DIY Will Kits and can say with certainty that in all but the simplest cases, these are inadequate for succession planning purposes.
 My sentiment is echoed by Master Sanderson in two WA Supreme Court cases (Rogers v Rogers Young WASC 208 and Brant v Murray WASC 390) where he states as follows: